Estate Management Best Practices: A Guide for Nigerian Property Managers

 Proper legal structure and compliance protect the estate and its management from liability.

-Compliance with local government regulations: Adhere to municipal requirements including property tax payment for common areas, waste management license compliance, environmental regulations (noise, waste disposal), building permits for any new construction or major renovations, and compliance with zoning regulations.
+Compliance with local government regulations: Adhere to municipal requirements including property tax payment for common areas, waste management license compliance, environmental regulations (noise, waste disposal), building permits for any new construction or major renovations, and zoning regulations.

 Building permits for estate improvements: Obtain proper approvals before major projects.
 Building permits required for new structures, structural modifications, or major renovations.
 Environmental impact assessments for projects affecting drainage or environment.
 Local government approval for road work or infrastructure projects.
 Document all permits and keep in estate records.